sva-dsi/2018-fall-course/week01/ASSIGNMENT01.md

 Find a data visualization project that resonates with you.

-1. Explain why you chose the visualization:
+1. **Explain why you chose the visualization**:
   + why is it effective/affective?
   + Why is it relevant for you?
-2. Describe how the data are mapped to the visuals, here's just some questions to spark your brain:
+2. **Describe how the data are mapped to the visuals**, here's just some questions to spark your brain:
   + What are the elements of the visualization design (e.g. form, color, typography, layout)?
   + How is the narrative and story telling shaped by the creators of the visualization?
 How do the data inform the format of the visualization?
   + Do you trust/distrust the visuals?
 Why?